By Lindsey Danis, Epicure & Culture Contributor

 If you arrange your own trips, seek out meaningful volunteer opportunities that create lasting good in places you visit, participate in a language exchange, or find other ways to give back.
 Make sure you’re working with reputable organizations in coalition with locals.
 Epicure & Culture includes reviews of volunteer opportunities, which can help you plan your trip.

 As you explore, take a different perspective on bucket-list items.
 Rather than do the helicopter tour over Iguazu Falls in Argentina, take a hike to the falls with an indigenous tour guide and improve native communities while seeing the sights.

-These behavior shifts towards the challenges facing sustainable tourism will not only help you lighten your footprint when you travel, they will also help you have a more authentic and enjoyable trip wherever life takes you.
+These behavior shifts towards the challenges facing responsible travel will not only help you lighten your footprint when you travel, but they will also help you have a more authentic and enjoyable trip wherever life takes you.

 Latest posts by Lindsey Danis (see all)

 - How Travelers Can Help Combat Overtourism - Jan 16, 2018